OneDeadKey/arsenik/README.md

 If your layout is not on this list, feel free to open an issue or upvote an existing one.

-Here is some specifities for some supported layouts:
+Here are some caveats for some specific layouts:

 <details>
 <summary>Azerty</summary>